INSIDE: How to make an initial wooden bag charm with washi tape. Easy purse, school bag and backpack monogram tag.

 **This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 To read more, please see my disclosure page.

 How To Make an Initial Bag Charm with Washi Tape

 You really can’t mess up too badly when working with washi tape.
 They are removable and usually don’t damage the item they are being applied to.
 So if you mess up, peel it off and reapply it.
 How great is that, you crafty genius you?

 – Washi tape (I used this cute 10-pack of unicorn and mermaid designs)

 – Scissors and/or exacto knife

 – Drill + small drill bit

 – Braiding cord, twine or thin ribbon

-easy DIY wooden letter bag charm with washi tape
+how to make DIY wooden letter bag charm

 Hopefully your initial won’t have so many curves as this ‘S’ does!
 Warning: patience may be required.